krispo/git-proxy/Readme.md

 $cd git-proxy
 $touch application.json
 ```
-In the created `application.json` file you should add credentials for your github applications.
+In the created `application.json` file you should add credentials for your applications.
 A common view of `application.json` file is
 ```json
 //application.json
 {